Father Christmas: Merger with Santa Claus

-As the US-inspired customs became popular in England, Father Christmas started to take on Santa's attributes.
+As the US-inspired customs became popular in England, Father Christmas started to take on Santa Claus's attributes.
 His costume became more standardised, and although depictions often still showed him carrying holly, the holly crown became rarer and was often replaced with a hood.
 It still remained common, though, for Father Christmas and Santa Claus to be distinguished, and as late as the 1890s there were still examples of the old-style Father Christmas appearing without any of the new American features.

 Appearances in public

 The blurring of public roles occurred quite rapidly.
 In an 1854 newspaper description of the public Boxing Day festivities in Luton, Bedfordshire, a gift-giving Father Christmas/Santa Claus figure was already being described as 'familiar': "On the right-hand side was Father Christmas's bower, formed of evergreens, and in front was the proverbial Yule log, glistening in the snow ...
 He wore a great furry white coat and cap, and a long white beard and hair spoke to his hoar antiquity.
 Behind his bower he had a large selection of fancy articles which formed the gifts he distributed to holders of prize tickets from time to time during the day ...
 Father Christmas bore in his hand a small Christmas tree laden with bright little gifts and bon-bons, and altogether he looked like the familiar Santa Claus or Father Christmas of the picture book."
 Discussing the shops of Regent Street in London, another writer noted in December of that year, "you may fancy yourself in the abode of Father Christmas or St. Nicholas himself."

-During the 1860s and 70s Father Christmas became a popular subject on Christmas cards, where he was shown in many different costumes.
+During the 1860s and the 1870s, Father Christmas became a popular subject on Christmas cards, where he was shown in many different costumes.
 Sometimes he gave presents and sometimes received them.

 An illustrated article of 1866 explained the concept of The Cave of Mystery.
 In an imagined children's party this took the form of a recess in the library which evoked "dim visions of the cave of Aladdin" and was "well filled ... with all that delights the eye, pleases the ear, or tickles the fancy of children".
 The young guests "tremblingly await the decision of the improvised Father Christmas, with his flowing grey beard, long robe, and slender staff".